 3. Improved Bone Health

-Power walking is also good for your bones.
-A recent study in the American Journal of Preventative Medicine found an hour per day of moderate-intensity exercise like power walking prevents disability in people who have symptoms of joint problems in their lower extremities.
+Power walking can have positive effects on bone health due to its weight-bearing nature and impact on bone density.
+A recent study in the American Journal of Preventative Medicine found that even an hour per day of power walking prevents disability in people who have joint problems in their lower extremities.

 How to Power Walk